When Federated Learning Meets Quantum Computing: Survey and Research Opportunities: Insights to Experimental Evaluation

 {\em Client participation} structures vary dramatically from minimal setups with 2--3 clients to expansive networks with 100.
 Most studies cluster around modest client counts from 5 to 15, suggesting computational limitations when scaling quantum circuits in federated environments. {\em Training rounds} show a similar variation (spanning from 15 to 100 rounds), indicating a practical balance between computational feasibility and model convergence.
 This pattern reveals a field that is still in its infancy between theoretical exploration and practical implementation constraints.
 The studies show increased attention to adversarial robustness (with dedicated training regimens requiring fewer rounds) and specialized applications like power systems and speech emotion recognition.
-Some studies achieve an impressive accuracy of 98\% with minimal client participation (3--5), while others could not exceed 52\% despite extensive training.
+Some studies achieve an impressive accuracy of 98\% with minimal client participation (3--5).

 From an implementation aspect, the utilization of various {\em libraries} highlights the quantum ecosystem's maturation, with PennyLane~\cite{pennylane} emerging as the dominant framework (appearing in at least 30\% of specified implementations), followed by Tensorflow Quantum~\cite{tfq} and Qiskit~\cite{qiskit}.
 This technological evolution from theoretical proposals to practical implementations facilitates reproducibility.
 The usage of D-Wave quantum annealer~\cite{dwave} in recent studies suggests growing interest in hardware-specific implementations beyond gate-based quantum computing.
-The striking accuracy disparity between conventional and quantum approaches on identical datasets raises important questions about quantum advantage in FL contexts.
-Are these differences attributable to quantum properties, or do they merely reflect varying classical pre-processing techniques?
-This ambiguity runs through the field, highlighting the need for more rigorous ablation studies and standardized evaluation frameworks to separate genuine quantum contributions from implementation artifacts.
+The striking accuracy disparity between conventional and quantum approaches on identical datasets raises important questions about quantum advantage in FL contexts - are these differences attributable to quantum properties, or do they merely reflect varying classical pre-processing techniques?
 Despite promising results, the lack of standardized benchmarking protocols remains a significant obstacle to meaningful cross-study comparisons and reliable assessment of quantum advantages in FL.